yalavrinenko/lammps/doc/src/fix_wall_wpmd.rst

 specified walls to the global potential energy of the system as part of :doc:`thermodynamic output <thermo_style>`.

-This fix computes a global scalar energy and a global vector with 2 values , which can be accessed by various :doc:`output commands <Howto_output>`.
+This fix computes a global scalar energy and a global vector with 2 values, which can be accessed by various :doc:`output commands <Howto_output>`.
-The index in vector is:
+The index in the vector is:

   1. Energy
   2. System pressure